 I told my friend that if he wanted to have Jesus in his life, he had some floor sweeping to do.
 He needed to make his heart a place where Jesus belonged, and where the Holy Spirit could do His work on him.

 Imagine being commissioned to paint the inside of a house, but the walls were covered with mold, rust, and grime.
-That coat of paint would not solve the problem.
+That coat of paint would arguably be an improvement, but not solve the problem.
 These stains would only bleed through.
 The walls would have to first be stripped down and properly cleaned to give the paint something to stick to.
 That is our part in sanctification.

 Salvation is a greater thing than simply believing in God.
 Taking on that faith involves something more; making Jesus the Lord of our lives.
 When we do that, the Holy Spirit can work on us.